sarsbars/typing-game-2.0/README.md

 -   **Dynamic Cat Illustration:** Features six different states of a kitty cat illustration, reflecting the user's typing accuracy and speed.
 -   **Responsive Design:** Ensures the game is playable on various screen sizes.

+### Use Cases
+- Typing enthusiasts can practice daily to improve speed and accuracy, using the timer and scores to track progress over time.
+- Educators might incorporate it into classrooms for engaging typing lessons, with the cat feedback providing immediate visual motivation for students.
+- Casual gamers on mobile devices can play quick sessions to unwind, benefiting from the responsive design and local storage for persistent high scores.

 ## Technologies Used

 -   HTML5